-Start low, at 150–200 mg, to assess your tolerance.
-Then increase the dose to 400 or even 600 mg, in order to maintain a performance benefit.
+Start at a low dose — around 150–200 mg — to assess your tolerance.
+Then increase the dose to 400 or even 600 mg to maintain a performance benefit.

-If you wish to use caffeine for athletic performance, you should also save it for key events or races, in order to maintain sensitivity to its effects.
+If you wish to use caffeine for athletic performance, you should also save it for key events or races to maintain sensitivity to its effects.

 For optimal performance, take it about 60 minutes before a race or event.
 However, make sure to test this protocol first if you’re not used to taking caffeine.

-Bottom Line: Taking 200–400 mg of caffeine anhydrous, 60 minutes before a race or event, can help maximize performance benefits.
+Consuming 200–400 mg of caffeine 60 minutes before a race or event can help maximize performance benefits.

 At a sensible dose, caffeine can provide many benefits with few side effects.
 However, it may be unsuitable for some people.

 Here are some common side effects of too much caffeine: